mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 description: My takeaways from selling TinyPilot
 ---

-In April this year, [I sold TinyPilot](/i-sold-tinypilot/), the bootstrapped business I founded and ran for four years.
+In April of this year, [I sold TinyPilot](/i-sold-tinypilot/), the bootstrapped business I founded and ran for four years.

 My earlier post told the story of how the sale happened, but I'd like to share more about the practical lessons I learned from the sale itself.